jordanlewis/docs/v1.1/create-security-certificates-openssl.md

     ~~~ shell
     $ mkdir my-safe-directory
     ~~~
-    - `certs`: You'll generate your CA certificate and all node and client certificates and keys in this directory and then upload some of the files to your nodes.
+    - `certs`: You'll create your CA certificate and all node and client certificates and keys in this directory and then upload some of the files to your nodes.
-    - `my-safe-directory`: You'll generate your CA key in this directory and then reference the key when generating node and client certificates.
+    - `my-safe-directory`: You'll create your CA key in this directory and then reference the key when generating node and client certificates.
 After that, you'll keep the key safe and secret; you will not upload it to your nodes.

-2. Create the ca.conf file
+2. Create the ca.cnf file:

+    We recommend that you set the CA certificate expiration period as 3660 days, which is the CockroachDB default for CA certificate expiration period.

     {% include copy-clipboard.html %}
     ~~~ shell
+    # OpenSSL CA configuration file
     [ ca ]
     default_ca = CA_default